weatherfordmat/SyntactiQL/README.md

-# SyntactiQL (pronounced Syntactical)
+# SyntactiQL

 ## About this project

-This project was built from a frustation about the amount of boilerplate needed to get a reliable GraphQL backend up and running.
+SyntactiQl (pronounced Syntactical) was built from a frustation about the amount of boilerplate needed to get a reliable GraphQL backend up and running.
 So I built _SyntactiQL_, which is nothing other than a coherent set of methods for creating all the necessary parts of a GraphQL server.
 In short, this project aims to provide a more customizable Backend-As-A-Library.